 SD-WAN benefits businesses by removing expensive routing hardware and instead provisioning connectivity and services from the cloud.
 It also has the benefit of increased flexibility, allowing businesses to scale connectivity up and down for peak-and-valley demand.
 SD-WAN technology, therefore, can improve a business’s connectivity between branch locations, the main office, and the cloud.
 This flexibility also means that businesses can avoid over provisioning, further lowering overall WAN expenses.

 Overlaying SD-WAN Technology

-Another advantage of SD-WAN is that it abstracts intelligence into an easy-to-implement virtual overlay—again, away from hardware and into software—permitting central network control and traffic management as well as network automation.
-“This overlay monitors the real-time performance characteristics of the underlying networks and selects the optimum network for each application based on configuration policies.”
+Another advantage of SD-WAN is that it abstracts intelligence into an easy-to-implement virtual overlay — again, away from hardware and into software — permitting central network control and traffic management as well as network automation.
+A blog post from Cato Networks showed how this overlay works, “This overlay monitors the real-time performance characteristics of the underlying networks and selects the optimum network for each application based on configuration policies.”
 Businesses are then free to not only design and deploy their network from a central location but also implement changes and push updates out quickly to network hardware such as routers and switches.

 SD-WAN technology allows businesses to make their network more efficient and dynamic when it comes to consuming network resources.
 Best suited to businesses that boast multiple locations and heavy traffic, SD-WAN technology does require an initial tech investment — but the long-term savings potential inherent in the investment is high, particularly over time.